Common issues and solutions#

 This section has examples of cases when you need to update your code to use static typing, and ideas for working around issues if mypy doesn’t work as expected.
-Statically typed code is often identical to normal Python code, but sometimes you need to do things slightly differently.
+Statically typed code is often identical to normal Python code (except for type annotations), but sometimes you need to do things slightly differently.

 There are several common reasons why obviously wrong code is not flagged as an error.

 The function containing the error is not annotated.

 do not have any annotations (neither for any argument nor for the

 return type) are not type-checked, and even the most blatant type